elibroftw/blog.elijahlopez.ca/content/posts/university/bu-430-financial-markets-and-securities-trading.md

   - Berkshire Hathaway notorious for not splitting
   - retail investors: "idiocratic volatility"
   - commitment with retail brokerage to share cashflow of the share
-- Two big costs
+- Two big costs (applicable to wholesalers as well)
-  - Adverse Selection
+  - Adverse Selection costs:
     - A phenomena/cost when taking the other side of the trade with an informed entity at a large scale (institutional investor, hedge fund, insider trader)
-  - Inventory cost: movement against you
+  - Inventory costs: movement against you
 - Costs are high for institutional and low for retail
 - When there is mixed flow, the exchange costs are lower
 - When there is only institutional flow, there is only high costs